hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 AU Core provides the following guidance for what to do in each of the following scenarios:

-1\.
-Primary finding/procedure code with body site and laterality as a pre-coordinated code.
+# Primary finding/procedure code with body site and laterality as a pre-coordinated code.
-2\.
-Primary finding/procedure code with body site (without laterality) as a pre-coordinated code, and a separate laterality coded qualifier.
+# Primary finding/procedure code with body site (without laterality) as a pre-coordinated code, and a separate laterality coded qualifier.
-3\.
-Coded body site with laterality and separate primary finding/procedure code.
+# Coded body site with laterality and separate primary finding/procedure code.
-4\.
-Coded body site without laterality and separate coded laterality qualifier and a primary finding/procedure code.
+# Coded body site without laterality and separate coded laterality qualifier and a primary finding/procedure code.

 To support consistent representation the following is recommended for each of these cases, this approach can be applied to either Condition or Procedure profiles:

 1\.
-Primary `code` only (pre-coordinated body site including laterality)
+Primary finding/procedure `code` only (pre-coordinated code including body site and laterality)
 * For systems that have pre-coordinated coding describing a concept fully:
   * use only the `code` element to contain information on body site with laterality.

-Example Condition resource cellulitis of right knee
+Example: Condition resource cellulitis of right knee
 ~~~
 {
   "resourceType" : "Condition",